Awele123/11.3-TinDog-Project/README.md

 # TinDog Project

-This is website as built using bootstrap
+This is website was built using bootstrap